jimz011/homekit-infused/README.md

 - Patience
 - Some more patience
 - A whole lot of more patience
-- Have lovelace set in `yaml` mode, it has `!includes` and is split into multiple files which are NOT supported by the UI editor.
+- Have lovelace set in `yaml` mode, feedback told me that it should work in storage mode (the UI editor), but I can not give support on that.
 To set lovelace to use the yaml mode put the following line into your `configuration.yaml`:
 ```
 lovelace:
   mode: yaml